RODea-L00203120/IaC_Lab_1_CloudFormation/Documentation/Planning/PlanOfAction.md

 - Combine the API request feature of the rino dev example with powertools - the build in event handler can achieve a similar function

-- Investigate improvements in terms of functionality, reliability, visibility, security etc.
+- Investigate improvements in terms of observability,functionality, reliability, visibility, security etc.
-    - Decide on an are to focus on and improve.